Param-Harrison/kidzode/public/courses/pixel-heroes/rps_player.md

 # Player Makes a Choice

 Let both the player AND computer make choices!

-## What to Do
-1. Press Run
-2. Type "rock", "paper", or "scissors"!
+Press Run and type "rock", "paper", or "scissors" - see what the computer picks!

 ```python
 import random